What Are The Functions Of The Prostate?

 Although it is not well understood how they work, some natural remedies have helped men manage the symptoms of prostatitis.

-* Bromelain - Take 400 mg 3 times daily away from meals.
+- Bromelain helps fight inflammation - Take 400 mg 3 times daily away from meals.

-* Probiotics - Supplement with Probiotics, such as acidophilus, if taken with antibiotics, can be beneficial for intestinal flora
+- Probiotics - Supplement with probiotics, such as acidophilus, if taken with antibiotics, can be beneficial for the intestinal flora.
+Preliminary studies suggest that taking an antibiotic followed by probiotics can help prevent the progression of prostatitis.

-* Selenium - It is an antioxidant, maybe more effective when taken with vitamin E.
+- Selenium - It is an antioxidant, more effective when taken with vitamin E.

-* Zinc - Take 30 mg daily.
+- Zinc - Take 30 mg daily.
 Zinc is vital to the health of the prostate, which concentrates and secretes zinc.
 Zinc also prevents infections.
 It is believed to play a critical role in cell growth and differentiation, in regulating normal cell death, as well as in building the immune response.
+A few preliminary studies suggest that taking zinc with antibiotics works better than antibiotics alone for reducing the symptoms of prostatitis.
+Be careful with high doses of zinc.

 * Bearberry - Acts as a diuretic and antiseptic for the urinary tract system.